kannanParamasivam/Python/ReadMe.md

     emp1.name = 'kannan'
     print(emp1.name)
     ```
+### Types of variables
 * **Instance variables** - Specific to instance of the class
 * **Class vairables** - like static variables.
 Class level.
 * For any instance variable reference, python will look for **variable with name in instance level and if it is not it will search in class level**
+### Types of methods
+* **Instance** methods which takes instance of the current class `self` as first and default parameter
+* **Class** method which is not specific for instance and takes current class as the `cls` as first and default parameter
+* **Static** method which is not specific for instance.
+It does not take neither instance nor class ass its parameter.
+It does not access any of the class memebers i.e., we could not access class and instance specific member of the class
+### Inheritence